glade-software/glade-element/docs/docs/getting-started.md

 Now, users will be able to click on any DOM node within that body of content to add an annotation

-If you're curious what that looks like, check out [this](https://demos.glade.app/docs-example)
+If you're curious what that looks like, check out [this demo](https://demos.glade.app/docs-example) and add an annotation of your own!